stutxi/stutxi/README.md

 💡 I'm expanding my skills further:
 - Learning about blockchain technology and its applications.
-- Excited to dive into Go (Golang) and sharpen my skills.
-Golang's simplicity and performance have always intrigued me.
+- Keen to explore Go (Golang) further and improve my skills, as I find its simplicity and performance truly fascinating.
-- Machine Learning and App Development are on my learning horizon.
+- Machine Learning is my learning horizon.

 - ♟️ In my spare time, I enjoy a good game of chess and occasionally dive into a good book.
 Music is my go-to for relaxation.